arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl describe pods`,

-and editing pg_hba.conf to include these addresses with /24 as the CIDR, and on trust basis.
+and editing pg_hba.conf to include these addresses with /32 as the CIDR, and on trust basis.

 ## Please help! ##

 The following is experimental:

-In truffle terminal:
+In truffle-node terminal:

 `sudo apt-get update`